Last Updated on Samuel Franklinby

 Gloomhaven Spellweaver Guide Overview

 This overview section is intended to cover the basic formula to playing the Spellweaver and provides a quick reference section while playing or ideal for the beginner that wants to follow a step by step process.
 If you’re an advanced player or simply looking to learn more about specific decisions then dive into the advanced section at the end of this page.
 The advanced section also provides information to allow you to make your own decisions where there are two viable options to take based on your playstyle preferences and party composition.
-The below priority section is merely what will be most effective in most situations.
+The below priority section is merely what will be effective in most situations.

 Spellweaver Cards Overview